-Even in death, the Chinese government continues to fear Liu Xiaobo
+Even in death, the Chinese government still censors activist Liu Xiaobo

 "The West has bestowed upon Liu a halo, which will not linger," it added.

-The newspaper had tweeted a since-deleted message in Chinese on Sina Weibo -- Twitter's equivalent in China -- mocking the international reactions to Liu's death: "The person's gone but a blockbuster tear-jerker is just on -- we'll sit back and enjoy the show."
+The newspaper had posted a since-deleted message in Chinese on Sina Weibo, a platform similar to Twitter, mocking the international reactions to Liu's death: "The person's gone but a blockbuster tear-jerker is just on -- we'll sit back and enjoy the show."

 'Improper comments'

-Amid an avalanche of condolences and condemnations from politicians and activists from around the world, the Chinese government took the unusual step of issuing a statement shortly after 2 a.m.
+Amid an avalanche of condolences and condemnations from politicians and activists around the world, the Chinese government took the unusual step of issuing a statement shortly after 2 a.m.
 Friday to respond to what it called "improper comments" by foreign officials.

 "The handling of Liu Xiaobo's case belongs to China's domestic affairs, and foreign countries are in no position to make improper remarks," said foreign ministry spokesman Geng Shuang.
 "We call on relevant countries to respect China's judicial sovereignty and not to meddle in China's domestic affairs with this individual case."